Talk About Terpenes

 Alpha Pinene [al-fuh oy-need]

-As the name suggests, pinene adds a Christmas tree scent to certain cannabis strains and is also naturally occurring in conifers.
-It’s been suggested that this terpene may help preserve acetylcholine, and therefore support short-term memory.
-Pinene can be found in Jillybean and Strawberry Banana Sherbet.
+As the name suggests, pinene adds a pine tree scent to certain cannabis strains and is also naturally occurring in conifers.

 Caryophyllene Oxide [kar-e-oh-fy-leen ahk-syd]

 Limonene offers a distinctive, citrusy scent.
-In fact, this exact same compound is found in the peels of citrus fruits, and in several of our strains, such as Lemon Schmear and Pillow Factory.
+In fact, this exact same compound is found in the peels of citrus fruits.

 So, as you select cannabis products and monitor your dosage outcomes, be sure to take note of terpene profiles available on every label.
 This can help inform your purchases going forward and help you achieve optimal results.